duckduckgo/duckduckgo-help-pages/_docs/company/contact-us.md

 - For legal inquiries, contact [legal@duckduckgo.com](mailto:legal@duckduckgo.com).
 - For DMCA complaints, send your requests to [dmca@duckduckgo.com](mailto:dmca@duckduckgo.com).
 - For user data rights under privacy laws or regulations (e.g., GDPR), contact [removalrequest@duckduckgo.com](mailto:removalrequest@duckduckgo.com).
 Inquiries sent to other DuckDuckGo email addresses will not receive a response.
+- You have the right to complain to us or a data protection authority.
+If you or your authorized agent have questions or other requests regarding data rights, please contact us at [emailprotection@duckduckgo.com](mailto:emailprotection@duckduckgo.com).
 - For privacy questions not related to user data rights, contact [privacy@duckduckgo.com](mailto:privacy@duckduckgo.com).
 - If you find any malware, phishing, or suspicious-looking websites or ads on DuckDuckGo, report them at [abuse@duckduckgo.com](mailto:abuse@duckduckgo.com).
 - For security vulnerabilities, submit a report via [HackerOne](https://hackerone.com/duckduckgo).
 - If you wish to add or update a !bang, use the [!bang submission form](https://duckduckgo.com/newbang).
 - For feedback regarding DuckDuckGo Search, use the "Send feedback" link in the side of the results pages.
 - If you have general queries that don’t fall into the categories above, we’re listening at [open@duckduckgo.com](mailto:open@duckduckgo.com).

+- Our mailing address is 20 Paoli Pike, Paoli, Pennsylvania 19301, USA.
+- Our representative under Article 27 of the GDPR is IT Governance Europe Limited, 6th Floor, South Bank House, Barrow Street, Dublin 4, Ireland. [eurep@itgovernance.eu](mailto:eurep@itgovernance.eu).
+- Our representative under the UK’s GDPR is GRCI Law Limited, Unit 3, Clive Court, Bartholomew’s Walk, Cambridgeshire Business Park, Ely, CB7 4EA, UK. [ukrep@grcilaw.com](mailto:ukrep@grcilaw.com).